Pacific Rim Uprising: Development

-In 2012, prior to the first film's release, del Toro noted that he had ideas for a sequel, noting in 2014 that he had been working on a script with Zak Penn for several months.
-In June 2014, del Toro stated that he would direct the sequel, and the film's distributor was taken by Universal Pictures.
+In 2012, prior to the first film's release, del Toro noted that he had ideas for a sequel, adding in 2014 that he had been working on a script with Zak Penn for several months.
+In June 2014, del Toro stated that he would direct the sequel, and the film's distribution was taken over by Universal Pictures.
 In July 2015, it was reported that filming was expected to begin in November, though production was halted following conflicts between Universal and Legendary.
 As the sequel's future became unclear, Universal indefinitely delayed the film.
 Still determined to have the film made, del Toro kept working and by that October announced that he had presented the studio with a script and a budget.

 After the sale of Legendary to Chinese Wanda Group for $3.5 billion, observers noted an increased likelihood of Pacific Rim 2's production being revitalized because the first film was so successful in China.

 In February 2016, the studio, and del Toro himself via Twitter, announced that Steven S. DeKnight would take over directing duties, with a new script written by Jon Spaihts, marking DeKnight's feature directorial debut.
 Del Toro remained on the project as a producer.
+Del Toro revealed he left the film once the studio lost their reservations to the Toronto sound stages where the first film had been shot, as he was not willing to move to China to film the sequel given he would remain in the city to work in The Shape of Water.
 Derek Connolly was brought in on May 12, 2016, to rewrite the script again.